adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I’ll carry Button-Bright," he said.

-1 **meat chopper** — мясорубка

 Dorothy picked up Toto, and then seized Polly’s hand and ran swiftly toward the entrance to the cave.
 The shaggy man perched Button-Bright on his shoulders and ran after them.
 They moved quickly, but one of the Scoodlers looked out of his house and saw them.

-The creature cried, and at once the Scoodlers **started in chase**1.
+The creature cried, and at once the Scoodlers **started in chase** (пустились в погоню).
 Dorothy and Polly crossed the bridge when the Scoodlers began to throw their heads.
 The shaggy man set down Button-Bright and told the boy to run across the bridge to Dorothy.

 Then the shaggy man turned around and faced his enemies.
 As they threw their heads at him he caught them and tossed them into the black gulf below.
 Soon every head was down in the deep gulf, and the helpless bodies of the creatures were mixed together in the cave.
 The shaggy man laughed and walked across the bridge to rejoin his companions.